germain-italic/drupal_module-promote_disable/README.md

 - Original Drupal module: https://www.drupal.org/project/promote_disable

 # Why?
+- Official module compatible with D10
 - Can't fork modules on git.drupalcode.org
 - Maintainer did not validate D10 patch
 - Can't require the module and apply the patch lately because of `^9` requirement not met in D10 installation
+- I was not aware of that: https://gorannikolovski.com/blog/how-to-upgrade-drupal-9-to-10#how-to-install-modules

 # Modifications:
 - Created a new branch `10.x-1.x`